wistia/wistia-open-docs/_posts/2012-07-03-public-sharing.md

 <img src="/images/jay_chris_roadlok.png" alt="jay_chris_roadlok" width="400px" />
 </div>

-To get started, we're going to need some great video content.
-Already have your video?
-Excellent!
-Skip to Step 2 below.

 If you're looking to create some new video, there are lots of ways to do it.
 You could:

 *  Hire a camera crew
 *  Record a screencast
 *  Shoot footage yourself
 *  Host a webinar

 If you are looking to hire a videographer, there are tons of great video producers out there - you just need to know where to look.
 From producing, to shooting, to editing, to formatting - getting the content right is just as important as how you present it.